Brij Bhushan Sharan Singh: Political career

-Brij Bhushan Sharan Singh is a six-time Member of Parliament, five times as a member of the Bharatiya Janata Party and once as a member of the Samajwadi Party.
+Brijbhushan Sharan Singh is a six-time Member of Parliament, five times as a member of the Bharatiya Janata Party and once as a member of the Samajwadi Party.
+In his early political career, he was closely associated with the erstwhile Raja of Mankapur, Anand Singh, serving as a junior aide for several years.
+Following differences, he broke away and contested against Anand Singh in the 1989 Uttar Pradesh Sugarcane Federation elections.
+Drawing on the political experience gained during this period, he later challenged Anand Singh again in the 1991 Lok Sabha elections on a BJP ticket taking advantage of the Ram Janmabhoomi movement.
 In 1991, he was elected to the 10th Lok Sabha from Gonda constituency in Uttar Pradesh as the Bharatiya Janata Party candidate.
 He was re-elected to the 13th Lok Sabha in 1999 from the same constituency.
 In 2004, he was re-elected to 14th Lok Sabha from Balrampur constituency in Uttar Pradesh state on the BJP ticket.

 On 20 July 2008, he joined the Samajwadi Party after the BJP expelled him for cross-voting in the parliament during the 2008 Lok Sabha vote of confidence.
 In 2009, he was re-elected to 15th Lok Sabha from Kaiserganj constituency in Uttar Pradesh state.
-He rejoined the BJP months before the 16th general election and is currently a member of 17th Lok Sabha from BJP.
+He rejoined the BJP months before the 16th general election and was a member of 17th Lok Sabha from BJP.
 He was the President of Wrestling Federation of India (WFI) from 2012 to 2023.